rachelcarmena/rachelcarmena.github.io/_posts/2019-08-05-functional-programming-sparks-joy.md

 It's known as **tail call optimization** or **proper tail calls**.

-This is only possible with a **tail recursive function** where the function calls itself as its last action.
+Given a recursive function, that optimization is possible if it calls itself as its last action.
+That is, it's a **tail recursive function**.

 Let's see a **non-**tail recursive function: